DrozmotiX/ioBroker.discovergy/README.md

 * (DutchmanNL) Rebuild complete logic of data pulling
 * (DutchmanNL) Rewrite adapter to class and support JS-Controller 2.0 with compact mode
 * (DutchmanNL) For new Devices : Write error for unknwon states but create device with basic information
-* (DutchmanNL) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immidiatly
+* (DutchmanNL) Variable JSON-Array scan for attributes, if Discovergy adds new devices they will be visible immediately

 ### 0.4.9 Fix wrong readings and make intervall adjustable
 * (Dutchman) code cleanup